In 2012 we initiated our first volunteer programme which was so successful we are now recruiting volunteers again for the 2018 season.

 No experience is necessary, just a keen interest in Sudeley Castle, the ability to enhance the visitor experience by being welcoming and being able to support the staff team as and when required.

-Opportunities for volunteers are varied and include helping in the exhibition rooms, on tours, in the Visitor Centre and gardens with various duties and tasks as well as helping at our special events throughout the season.
+Opportunities for volunteers are varied and include being a room steward in the exhibition and castle rooms, helping Guides on tours, welcoming visitors and helping them navigate their day, helping in the Visitor Centre and gardens with various duties and tasks as well as helping at our special events throughout the season.

 Person Specification of Volunteers: